Pearl Ridge Gdns and Twr

 No analysis available

-I looked for key card, fob, electronic access, card reader, or keycard entry references.
-The remarks support general secured access, but do not clearly establish a card/fob security system.
+I looked for key card access, fob entry, card readers, or keycard wording.
+The remarks describe keyed entry, secured building entry, call boxes, resident managers, and security patrol/cameras, but not a card/fob access system.

 Security guard service is supported across many listings and appears to be a consistent building feature, not a one-off agent entry.
 Multiple remarks explicitly mention "security guards," "security patrol," "secured building," and "keyed security entry," often alongside resident manager language.
 The evidence is strong and repeated across multiple agents, so this feature should remain included.